Arkaeriit/Cyberland-server/README.md

 The first valid parameter is `num`.
 It should contain a positive integer.
 It describes the maximum number of posts the server should send.
 If it is not specified, the server will send the maximum number of posts that are compliant with the rest of the request.

 The second valid parameter is `thread`.
-It should contain an ID.
-If it is set, the server will return the post with the given ID and posts replying to it.
+It should contain an id.
+If it is set, the server will return the post with the given id and posts replying to it.

 The server will reply with a JSON array containing all the posts requested.
-If the parameter `thread` is not set, the post with the greatest ID will be at the index 0 of the array.
-The rest of the posts are sorted by decreasing ID.
-If the parameter `thread` is set, the post with the smaller ID will be at index 0 and the other post will be sorted by increasing ID.
-This is made that way to ensure that a request with parameters `num=1` and thread not set will return the latest post and a request where `num=1&thread=<XX>` will return the pos with ID `<XX>`.
+If the parameter `thread` is not set, the post with the greatest id will be at the index 0 of the array.
+The rest of the posts are sorted by decreasing id.
+If the parameter `thread` is set, the post with the smaller id will be at index 0 and the other post will be sorted by increasing id.
+This is made that way to ensure that a request with parameters `num=1` and thread not set will return the latest post and a request where `num=1&thread=<XX>` will return the pos with id `<XX>`.

 If the parameter makes sense, the server will reply with the status code 200.
 If there is an error the status code 400 will be replied and an error message will be sent.